dd-Splunk/Oasis/README.md

 The License server acts as Monitoring Console

+!!!
+This is CPU intensive, with 4 CPU / 12GB RAM, I have unpredictable results.
+6 CPU / 16GB RAM is fine

 # To Do

 Disable indexing on the master node and the monitoring console instance